louisemalvin/Retrowave/README.md

-# Retrowave - A Retro-Themed WAV Waveform Visualizer
+# Retrowave - A Retro-Themed WAV Player
  ___A simple WAV audio player.___